username76543/ts_rocket_distances/README.md

 O(n·log_2(n)·m·l·r·c)

 for an sqrt(l) windowed elastic distances with c as the number of classes and r candidate splits.
-The remaining time complexity would be dominated by linear regression or creating a forest on k*n·log_b(n) features.
+The remaining time complexity would be dominated by creating a model, such as linear regression, a forest, or a net on k*n·log_b(n) features.

 Some Observations: